dadav/docker-selenium/README.md

 3. That's it!

-4. (Optional) To see what is happening inside the container, head to http://localhost:7900 (password is `secret`).
+4. (Optional) To see what is happening inside the container, head to http://localhost:7900 (password is `secret`)

 ## Standalone